7 Last-Minute CDL Driving School Road Test Tips

 You’ve got your Commercial Learner’s Permit (CLP), worked hard, taken the CDL practice tests, perfected the maneuvers and can recite a pre-trip inspection in your sleep.
 You’ve put in the hours behind the wheel and are ready for tomorrow’s Commercial Driver’s License (CDL) Road Test to get your CDL license.
 You’ve got this in the bag, right?

-It’s natural to feel anxious leading up to your CDL Road Test, so here’s some excellent advice from the CDL Master Instructors at New England Tractor Trailer Training School (NETTTS), who have cumulatively trained thousands of students at their driving schools in CT, MA and RI.
+It’s natural to feel anxious leading up to your CDL Road Test, so here’s some excellent advice from the CDL Instructors at New England Tractor Trailer Training School (NETTTS), who have trained many students at their driving schools in CT, MA and RI.

 1. Think back to your training.
 Take time the day before to reflect on your training.
 If you trained at a driving school that offers a comprehensive training program, then you were taught the skills and were given time to practice until you can do each maneuver right the first time.